b08x/RubyCrumbler/README.md

-# RubyCrumbler
+# Crumbler

 Ready to crumble your text for common NLP tasks?
-This repository is home of RubyCrumbler, a simple script to download, that provides a GUI desktop application written in Ruby to apply common Natural Language Processing (NLP) tasks on your English or German text files.
+This repository is home of Crumbler, a simple script to download, that provides a GUI desktop application written in Ruby to apply common Natural Language Processing (NLP) tasks on your English or German text files.

 The script may also run with older Ruby versions.
 It was sucessfully tested with Ruby 2.7 on Linux.
 You're welcome to give us feedback if it is possible to run it with other older versions.<br>
-Note: Before using RubyCrumbler, make sure you have downloaded the respective spaCy models (EN: [en_core_web_lg](https://spacy.io/models/en), DE: [de_core_news_lg](https://spacy.io/models/de)).<br>
+Note: Before using Crumbler, make sure you have downloaded the respective spaCy models (EN: [en_core_web_lg](https://spacy.io/models/en), DE: [de_core_news_lg](https://spacy.io/models/de)).<br>

 Linux: